-Mexican production facilities have been used by U.S. companies to create goods for decades.
+Mexican production facilities have been used by U.S. companies to produce goods for decades.
 While many consumers are familiar with automotive or aerospace manufacturing in Mexico, certain audiences might be surprised to hear the country is a preferred choice for the modern medical manufacturing industry.

-Offshoring advantages allow companies to build facilities closer to resources like labor and parts manufacturers.
+Manufacturing in Mexico allows U.S. companies to build facilities closer to resources like labor and parts manufacturers.
 This is a primary reason automotive manufacturing was one of the first industries to move facilities to the country.
 Mexico produced many auto parts, so major brands built final assembly plants in the country to streamline processes and supply chains.

 Medical device manufacturers can benefit from similar consolidation of resources.
 Manufacturing communities in the country specialize in detailed assembly, like medical equipment and surgical tools.
 These industrial parks take control of transport and delivery, manage facilities and help companies save money on import and export.